capsule-rs/capsule/examples/syn-flood/README.md

 ## Explanation

 The application schedules a periodic pipeline on port `eth1`'s assigned core `1`.
 The pipeline will repeat every 10 milliseconds.
-Instead of receiving packets from the port, the pipeline uses `batch::poll_fn` to generate a batch of new SYN packets each iteration and sends them to `eth3` on port `80`.
+Instead of receiving packets from the port, the pipeline uses `batch::poll_fn` to generate a batch of new SYN packets each iteration and sends them to the interface `eth3` with assigned IP `10.100.1.255` on port `80`.
 Every packet is assigned a different spoofed source IP address.

 On the main core `0`, a scheduled task prints out the port metrics once every second.